ioBanker/docs.bitshares.build/LP.md

 - exchange fees, paid by the taker and contributed to the pool token holders

 ### Deposit
-Both assets are curently needed in equal amounts at the current pool price.
+Both assets are needed in equal amounts at the current pool price.
 Liquidity Pools, which use a (Market Pegged Asset)/Collateral pair, can be used to stake long, neutral or short positions.

 #### Example: 1.19.66 - HONEST.BTCBTSMM